obss/trapper/README.md

 7) **transformers.Pipeline**:
-   The pipeline mechanism from the transformers library have not been fully integrated yet.
-For now, you should check the transformers to find a pipeline that is suitable for your needs and does the same pre-processing.
+   The pipeline mechanism from Transformers have not been fully integrated yet.
+For now, you should check Transformers to find a pipeline that is suitable for your needs and does the same pre-processing.
 If you could not find one, you may need to write your own `Pipeline` by extending `transformers.Pipeline` or one of its subclasses and add it to `transformers.pipelines.SUPPORTED_TASKS` map.
 To enable instantiation of the pipelines from the checkpoint folders, we provide a factory,